 Michael Bungay Stanier covers the topic of setting boundaries in his book Do More Great Work.
 There is a link to his free e-course on the subject of Doing More Great work in the link:

 www.boxofcrayons.biz/books-products/do-moregreat-work/

-do they constrain your ability to manage yourself and your resilience?
+What is your approach to boundaries?
+Do they help you to manage your resilience or do they constrain your ability to manage yourself and your resilience?